KaiFireborn/kyriel/README.md

 - Also includes `Home/End/PgUp/PgDn/Ins/Del`.
 - `CAPS LOCK` and `CAPS WORD` features
 - Also includes screenshot shortcuts (ss screen, ss window, ss area) as well as "screensaver on" and "show desktop"
+- Left and right arrows are also on the left side for one-handed video control
 ![alt text](writeup-files/kyriel_previews/nav.png)

 ### GAME (GI/ GI2)